Kauto/animationvideo/README.md

             y: undefined,
             width: undefined,
             height: undefined,
-            norm: false, // is true by default if x,y,width and height are undefined.
+            norm: false, // is true by default if x, y, width and height are undefined.
 Set the size of the canvas to the original canvas size
             scaleX: 1, // the scalled internal size of the canvas.
 F.e. if scaleX and scaleY is 2 then the the internal
             scaleY: 1, // canvas has half of the size of the original canvas
             gridSize: undefined, // if defined overrides scaleX and scaleY.
 The internal width and height of the canvas.